 Aronia berries are small, tart berries that have gained a following over the past few years for their purported health benefits.
 With high levels of cancer-fighting antioxidant properties, aronia berries are considered a “superfruit.”
-These berries can be found in a variety of forms, from fresh and frozen to dried, juiced and as supplements.
-They are easy to swap in to recipes that call for blueberries, and a great way to add a flavor variation to smoothies and sauces.
+These berries can be found in a variety of forms, from fresh and frozen to dried, juiced, and as supplements.
+They are easy to swap into recipes that call for blueberries and are a great way to add a flavor variation to smoothies and sauces.

 - Also known as: Chokeberries

 - Origin: Northeast United States

 What Are Aronia Berries?

 Aronia berries are dark purple, almost black berries that look similar to blueberries.
 Also known as “chokeberries” due to their puckeringly tart taste that dries out the mouth, they are part of the rosaceae family, which includes everything from apples and pears to blackberries and almonds.
 Aronia berries are native to North America, but are also grown in parts of Europe.

 Aronia berries on their own are extremely tart and astringent and can leave a very dry feeling in your mouth, which may not always be appealing.
 However, they are the perfect complement to a sweetener and are often processed into jams, jellies, syrups, and sauces.
 Similar to how you would use blueberries, they are a great addition to baked goods like breads and muffins, as well as granola, oatmeal, and yogurt.

 How To Cook With Aronia Berries